AdobeDocs/asset-compute.en/help/test-custom-application.md

             mock-console.adobe.io.json
 ```

-Have a look at [example custom workers](https://github.com/adobe/asset-compute-example-workers/) for some examples.
+Have a look at [example custom applications](https://github.com/adobe/asset-compute-example-workers/) for some examples.
 Below is a detailed reference.

 ### Test output {#test-output}

-The detailed test output including the logs of the custom worker are made available in the `build` folder at the root of the Firefly app as demonstrated in the `aio app test` output.
+The detailed test output including the logs of the custom application are made available in the `build` folder at the root of the Firefly app as demonstrated in the `aio app test` output.

 ### Mock external services {#mock-external-services}

 It is possible to mock external service calls in your actions by defining `mock-<HOST_NAME>.json` files in your test cases, where HOST_NAME is the host you would like to mock.
-An example use case is a worker that makes a separate call to S3.
+An example use case is a application that makes a separate call to S3.
 The new test structure would look like this:

 ```json
 test/